joachim-n/drupal-project-contrib-development/README.md

    2. Composer is updated to download the drupal/drupal_cats package.

 The git repository for the module is not changed or deleted.
-You can change back to using this with the `drupal-contrib-switch-clone` command.
+You can change back to using this with the `drupal-contrib:switch-clone` command.

 ### Make and apply patch command